iosdecal/ios-decal-hw2/README.md

 By the end of this project, you will have learned how to update UI elements in response to user interaction, the basics of the Swift 3.0 language through implementing a subset of the iOS calculator features, and the fundamentals of TDD in Xcode8.

 ## Instructions
 **Create a working calculator**.
+Note that for this project, you will be responsible for building a greedy calculator, in which all orders of operation have the same priority.
 In any cases of uncertainty on how to update `resultLabel`, follow the behavior of the iOS calculator.

 ### 1. Required Behaviors  (See `GeneralCalcUITests`)
   - [ ] a. `resultLabel` can hold a max of 7 characters